-BIG ISLAND REVAMPED { 31 images } Created 12 Apr 2022
+BIG ISLAND REVAMPED { 32 images } Created 12 Apr 2022

 The year was 2010.
 And, I traveled to The Big Island in the Aloha (Hawai’i) State of the western U.S., for a vacation.
 That was a first for me.
-I usually travelled for my TV / film work.
-But this time, it was vacation.
-Just a boy, a girlfriend and two cameras.
-And a couple of lenses.

 Kona is the name of a moku or district on the Big Island of Hawai'i in the State of Hawaii.
 In the current system of administration of Hawaii County, the moku of Kona is divided into North Kona District (Kona 'Akau) and South Kona District (Kona Hema).
 The term "Kona" is sometimes used to refer to its largest town, Kailua-Kona.
 Other towns in Kona include Kealakekua, Keauhou, Holualoa, Honaunau and Honalo.